TaikiSan21/PAMr/docs/PAMrSettings.md

 #### Adding to Your PRS

 After the initial set-up of your PRS, you may want to add to it.
-There are three functions that accomplish this: `addDatabase`, `addBinaries`, and `addFunction`.
+There are four functions that accomplish this: `addDatabase`, `addBinaries`, `addFunction`, and `addCalibration`.
 The first two are simple, and can be called interactively just like the initial PRS setup or by providing the paths.

 ```r